alexbhatt/stata_training/training_manual.md

 	replace travel_abroad="Unknown" if lower(regexm(travel_abroad,"unk"))
 ```

 Regular expressions are more powerful then regular string functions.
-They have added function which allow you to search if a string starts, or ends with a set of characters, or to use wildcards.
-[For more detail on regular expressions, and how to use *all* the wildcards, click here.](https://www.stata.com/support/faqs/data-management/regular-expressions/)
+They have added function which allow you to search if a string starts, or ends with a set of characters, or to use wildcards. <a href="https://www.stata.com/support/faqs/data-management/regular-expressions/" target="_blank">For more detail on regular expressions, and how to use *all* the wildcards, click here.</a>

 ```stata
 	gen x=1 if regexm(forename,"^A")	// if the forename variable starts with "A"